Reimagining the Catawba Crossings

 Will be compatible with regional / local multimodal plans (e.g., transit, bicycle, pedestrian); local connections to existing and planned multimodal facilities will be evaluated.

 Like the Gaston East-West Connector, the Catawba Crossings Project would establish a roadway crossing of Lake Wylie between I-85 and the Buster Boyd Bridge in South Carolina.
-This is a critical connection that will benefit regional travel demand now and the future.
+This is a critical connection that will benefit regional travel demand now and in the future.
 This demand has arguably grown since the Gaston East-West Connector Project was cancelled in 2016.
-Regional travel demand characteristics and traffic operations are being analyzed for this feasibility study.
+Regional travel demand characteristics and traffic operations have been analyzed for this feasibility study (see Transportation Technical Memorandum for more information).

 For many decades, regional discussions have taken place regarding the need for an additional bridge in southeast Gaston County to provide additional connectivity to Mecklenburg County.